Balancing Experience and Fairness: Should We Rehire Retired Employees as Consultants?

 Cite Contribution

-This is a practice which is followed by the industry giants since ages.
-It's not only limited to hiring them as consultants but creating a knowledge base to ensure there is an exchange of information even if they are not available to be rehired.
+Greetings, this is a practice that has been followed by industry giants for ages.
+It's not only limited to hiring them as consultants but also creating a knowledge base to ensure there is an exchange of information even if they are not available to be rehired.

 As per Ravi Arora, head of Knowledge Management at Tata Steel, "Future plans for KM at Tata Steel include linking e-learning with the KM repository and KM communities, devising an intellectual capital index, networking with retired employees, employee skill development for better externalization of knowledge, and integration with customers' knowledge."